 Sikh pilgrims will not be allowed to indulge in political activities: Pak

-Pakistan Sikh Gurdwara Parbhandhik Committee president Sardar Satwant Singh refused to comment on the controversy, saying "I am not aware of this matter."
-The Kartarpur corridor's inauguration on the Indian side is scheduled for November 8 by Prime Minister Narendra Modi.
-Pakistan's Prime Minister Imran Khan will open the route on the other side the following day.
+Pakistan Sikh Gurdwara Parbhandhik Committee president Sardar Satwat Singh refused to comment on the controversy, saying "I am not aware of this matter."
+The Kartarpur corridor, scheduled to be opened on November 9, links the Gurdwara Darbar Sahib in Pakistan - the final resting place of Guru Nanak Dev - with Dera Baba Nanak in Gurdaspur of Punjab, India.

+Five thousand Indian pilgrims can visit the shrine everyday and that additional pilgrims will be allowed on special occasions, subject to capacity expansion of facilities by Pakistan.
+India and Pakistan have also decided that the corridor will be operational throughout the year, seven days a week and that pilgrims will have a choice to visit it as individuals or in groups.

 Meanwhile, nearly 1,500 more Indian Sikhs arrived here via Wagah border.
 So far over 4,500 Indian Sikhs have arrived here to attend the Kartarpur corridor opening ceremony and the 550th birth anniversary of Guru Nanak Dev.